-FGV-EAESP, one of the leading academic institutions in Latin America, created by the Fundação Getulio Vargas, is widely recognized as the leading business and public management school in Brazil, and is one of the principal Brazilian centers of teaching, research, publication and consulting in its field, with undergraduate, graduate, executive, and dual-degree programs.
+FGV-EAESP, one of the leading academic institutions in Latin America and created by the Fundação Getulio Vargas, is widely recognized as the leading business and public management school in Brazil and is one of the principal Brazilian centers of teaching, research, publication and consulting in its field, with undergraduate, graduate, executive, and dual-degree programs.

 The language of instruction at FGV is English and Portuguese.
 Tuition is paid to the school where the students reside.

-Qualified candidates will be talented bi-lingual or multi-lingual professionals with academic training in the analytical skills of the social sciences and with a focus on business administration, international affairs, or public policy.
-It is anticipated that graduates will work in public, private on non-profit institutions, or that they will pursue careers in multilateral governmental organizations, international NGOs, or multinational corporations.
+Qualified candidates will be talented bilingual or multilingual professionals, with academic training in the analytical skills of the social sciences and a focus on business administration, international affairs or public policy.
+It is anticipated that graduates will work in public, private or non-profit institutions, or that they will pursue careers in multilateral governmental organizations, international NGOs or multinational corporations.

 All students will spend the first year in New York at SIPA, acquiring core skills developing their Management, Accounting, Economics, and Statistics knowledge, and their second year in São Paulo at FGV-EAESP, where they will be able to gain in-depth specialization.

-Note: All students participating in this program must complete at least 30 credits while in residence at SIPA & graduate with a GPA of 3.0 or higher.
+Note: All students participating in this program must complete at least 30 credits while in residence at SIPA and graduate with a GPA of 3.0 or higher.